-13) the preparation of design documentation concerning traffic arrangements;

-(3) If the person has acquired the qualification corresponding to the specific character of the work in a foreign state, they are not required to prove their qualification by means of a professional certificate issued in accordance with the Professions Act or of a certificate of competency issued under other legislation.
-The correspondence of the qualification acquired in a foreign state to the requirements provided in this Code is assessed and certified, in accordance with the Recognition of Foreign Professional Qualifications Act, by: 1) the Consumer Protection and Technical Regulatory Authority;
+- 13) the creation of design documentation concerning traffic arrangements; - (3) If the person has acquired the qualification corresponding to the specific character of the work in a foreign state, they are not required to prove their qualification by means of a professional certificate issued in accordance with the Professions Act or of a certificate of competency issued under other legislation.
+The correspondence of the qualification acquired in a foreign state to the requirements provided by this Code is assessed and certified, in accordance with the Recognition of Foreign Professional Qualifications Act, by:

-2) the Transport Administration in the field of road building and in the area of activity of road safety audits;

-3) the Rescue Board in the areas of activity listed in clauses 9 and 10 of subsection 2 of this section.

-(3) In the area of activity set out in clause 2 of subsection 2 of this section, 'competent person' also means an architect who has acquired their professional qualification in a member state of the European Economic Area or in the Swiss Confederation, which is proved by a document referred to in paragraphs 3-5 of Article 23, in Article 49 and in Annexes V and VI of Directive 2005/36/EC of the European Parliament and of the Council of 7 September 2005 on the recognition of professional qualifications (OJ L 255, 30.09.2005, pp. 22-142).
-[RT I, 10.07.2020, 3 - entry into force 15.07.2020]

-(4) The Minister in charge of the policy sector enacts, by regulation, detailed divisions of the areas of activity listed in subsection 2 of this section and the specific qualification requirements corresponding to those areas of activity.
+- the Consumer Protection and Technical Regulatory Authority; the Transport Administration in the field of road building and in the area of activity of road safety audits; - 3) the Rescue Board in the areas of activity mentioned in clauses 9 and 10 of subsection 2 of this section. - (31) In the area of activity set out in clause 2 of subsection 2 of this section, 'competent person' also means an architect who has acquired their professional qualification in a member state of the European Economic Area or in the Swiss Confederation, which is proved by a document mentioned in paragraphs 3-5 of Article 23, in Article 49 and in Annexes V and VI of Directive 2005/36/EC of the European Parliament and of the Council of 7 September 2005 on the recognition of professional qualifications (OJ L 255, 30.09.2005, pp. 22-142).
+[RT I, 10.07.2020, 3 - entry into force 15.07.2020] - (4) The Minister in charge of the policy sector enacts, by regulation, detailed divisions of the areas of activity provided for by subsection 2 of this section.
+[RT I, 30.11.2021, 2 - entry into force 01.04.2022] - (5) [Repealed RT I, 30.11.2021, 2 entry into force 01.04.2022]